Ethos and Pathos in Online Group Discussions: Corpora for Polarisation Issues in Social Media: Acknowledgements

 \section{Acknowledgements}

-The work reported in this paper was supported in part by CHIST-ERA under grant 2022/04/Y/ST6/00001, and in part by the Polish National Science Centre (NCN) under grant 2020/39/I/HS1/02861.
+The work reported in this paper was supported in part by CHIST-ERA under grant 2022/04/Y/ST6/00001, in part by the Polish National Science Centre (NCN) under grant 2020/39/I/HS1/02861, in part by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No. 860621, and in part by VW foundation (VolkswagenStiftung) under grant 98 542.